wp-plugins/pdf-catalog-for-woocommerce/readme.txt

 User can create catalog for all products or a part of products which user searching and choosing.
 All categories and products information is usability.

 NOTE: We can create templates according to your needs and using your own design.
-In case if you need your custom template develpoment feel free to send reuqest to Ovologics team
+In case if you need your custom template develpoment feel free to send request to Ovologics team here: ovologics@gmail.com

 == Installation ==